-Continuum Sensitivity: 100 μ Jy/beam The flux density of the W51 e2 core is 9.3 Jy over the 0.8" core.
-At 0.2"
+Continuum Sensitivity: 100 $\mu$ Jy/beam The flux density of the W51 e2 core is 9.3 Jy over the 0.8" core.
+At 0.2" resolution, the flux would be spread over $(0.8"/0.2")^2$ =16 beams.
+Hence the estimated ALMA flux density is gle coverage for calibration.

-resolution, the flux would be spread over $(0.8''/0.2'')^2=16$ beams.
-Hence the estimated ALMA flux density is 9.3/16=0.6 Jy/beam.
+9.3/16=0.6 Jy/beam.
 Assuming that the polarization percentage is 1%, the expected polarization intensity will be ~6 mJy/beam.
-We request a sensitivity of 100 μ Jy/beam to achieve a 60 σ detection of the polarization over the entire core.
+We request a sensitivity of $100~\mu$ Jy/beam to achieve a $60\sigma$ detection of the polarization over the entire

 Observing Time: It will take 5.0 minutes on-source with a 7.5 GHz bandwidth to achieve the sensitivity.
-However, the OT imposes a minimum time of three hours for full-polarization observations in order to get sufficient parallactic angle coverage for calibration.
+However, the OT imposes a minimum time of three hours for full-polarization observations in order to get sufficient parallactic an-

 Figure 21: ALMA was used to detect the magnetic field in the jet from a protostar, using polarized SiO line emission.
-The top image (right) shows an optical H2 image of the HH 211 jet (from Hirano et al. 2006).
-The blue and red image shows the blue- and red-shifted SiO J=8-7 emission.
+The top image (right) shows an optical $H_2$ image of the HH 211 jet (from Hirano et al. 2006).
+The blue and red features show the blue- and red-shifted SiO J=8-7 emission.
 The inset image shows the inner jet, with the recently detected disk (Lee et al. 2018), the solar system scale for comparison, and yellow bars showing the SiO line polarization vectors.
 The vector orientations are consistent with a model of a helical magnetic field threading the jet.
 (Credit: ALMA (ESO/NAOJ/NRAO); Lee et al., 2018, NatCo, 9.4636)